jyxo/php/README.md

-Jyxo PHP library
+Jyxo PHP Library
 ================

-Welcome to Jyxo PHP library.
+Welcome to Jyxo PHP Library.

 A long time ago, in a galaxy far far away... there has been an IT company called Jyxo s.r.o.
 It has existed for several years and created and contributed